 • Better value and lower cost

 Investing in sizeable training courses gets expensive quickly, not least because it takes significant time to produce them.
-Microlearning lessons take minutes to produce and, as such, the resultant “microlessons” are simple to keep updated which is saves further time and money down the line.
-The improved effectiveness also enables better outcomes which in turn boosts productivity; providing better value too.
+Microlearning lessons take minutes to produce and, as such, the resultant “microlessons” are simple to keep updated.
+The improved effectiveness also enables better learning outcomes which in turn boosts productivity and value.

 • Easier to distribute

-Small file sizes mean microlessons can easily be distributed, potentially globally, via the cloud (often using apps) to learners’ own mobile devices.
-This is in contrast to large courses which can require enormous data-sizes – particularly when video is concerned – that will struggle with local, broadband infrastructural-foibles.
+Small file sizes mean microlessons can easily be distributed, potentially globally, instantly via the cloud (often using apps) to learners’ own mobile devices.
+This is in contrast to traditional eLearning courses which often require large file-sizes (particularly when video is concerned) that will struggle with local broadband infrastructural-foibles.

 • Enabler of chunking strategy

-One of the key advantages of microlearning is linked to chunking.
-By breaking lessons down into bite-sized chunks – whether its chunks of data or topical chunks – it’s far easier for learners to retain new knowledge.
-That’s because the human short-term memory can only hold 3-5 pieces of new information at once.
-Any more and knowledge is overwritten and pushed out before it gets transferred to long-term memory.
-It’s also why learning the first 10 digits of Pi is hard when presented like this, 3.141592653 but easier when presented in three chunks like this, 3.141 592 653.
+One of the key advantages of microlearning is chunking.
+By breaking lessons down into bite-sized chunks it’s far easier for learners to retain new knowledge.
+That’s because the short-term memory can only hold 3-5 pieces of new information at once.
+Any more and knowledge is overwritten or pushed out before it can be transferred into long-term memory.
+It’s also why learning the first 10 digits of Pi is hard when presented like as 3.141592653 but easier when presented in three chunks like this, 3.141 592 653.

 • Faster to create lessons and courses

-Microlessons are frequently template based and, therefore, creating new ones can involve simply uploading data – something that takes a few minutes.
+Microlessons are frequently template based so creating new ones can involve simply uploading existing knowledge, questions and answers – something that takes a few minutes.
 If your knowledge base is structured correctly, an entire course can be transformed into multiple, interactive microlessons in seconds through bulk processing.
 Either way, with traditional courseware averaging weeks to produce, the advantages of microlearning in this area are self-evident.

-The ease of creating small lessons helps to unlock the knowledge of peers in that they can easily share task-based information with colleagues.
-This could involve dealing with particular clients and companies or machines and processes.
+The ease of creating small lessons helps to unlock the knowledge of peers: they can easily share task-based information with colleagues.
+This could involve dealing with particular clients and companies or machines or processes.
 Why hire an expensive trainer when a worker, who may have been doing the task for years, knows more about what works and what doesn’t work than anyone else?
 Leveraging such skills also makes employees feel valued (which is essential for staff retention).
-They’ll appreciate it and want to help your organisation even more if you provide incentives for doing this.

 • Ease of updating

-A major issue with existing courseware is that when it goes out of date it can be very expensive and time consuming to update.
+A major issue with typical eLearning is that when courseware goes out of date it can be very expensive and time consuming to update.
 Sometimes, the original courseware producer will need to be contacted which can add further complications.
-With microlessons, a new practice, policy or logo can easily be slotted into an existing lesson and usually by a non-specialist producer.
+With microlearning, a new practice, policy or logo can easily be slotted into an existing lesson template and usually by a non-specialist producer.

 • Learning at your own pace